Neapolis Archaeological Park Walk, Syracuse

 3

-Church of San Nicolò ai Cordari
+Church of San Nicolò ai Cordari (Church of Saint Nicholas of the Rope Makers)

-3) Church of San Nicolò ai Cordari
+3) Church of San Nicolò ai Cordari (Church of Saint Nicholas of the Rope Makers)

-The Church of San Nicolò ai Cordari is a historic place of worship in Syracuse, with a rich history that reflects the city's diverse cultural and architectural heritage.
-This church, one of the earliest to be constructed in Syracuse, dates back to the Norman era, built shortly after the Arab rule in the Aretusea city.
+The Church of Saint Nicholas of the Rope Makers is a historic place of worship in Syracuse, with a rich history that reflects the city's diverse cultural and architectural heritage.
+This church, one of the earliest to be constructed in Syracuse, dates back to the Norman era, built shortly after Arab rule in the Arethusean city.

-The site of the present church holds historical significance, as it once housed an early Christian-era basilica-style religious building.
+The site of the present church holds historical significance, as it once housed an early Christian–era basilica-style religious building.
 In the Byzantine period, this church was transformed into an underground place of worship.
-Below the church, you can explore the so-called Roman Pool, which consists of large water tanks hewn from the stone of the Latomie.
-These ancient water conduits were originally used by the people of Syracuse during the Roman period to fill the Roman amphitheater, where nautical games and water fights took place.
+Below the church, you can explore the Roman Pool, which consists of large water tanks hewn from the stone of the Latomie.
+These ancient water conduits were originally used by the people of Syracuse during the Roman period to fill the Roman Amphitheater, where nautical games and water fights took place.

 In 1093, the church gained further prominence when it hosted the funeral of Count Giordano d'Altavilla, the son of the renowned Count Roger I of Sicily.
 The Normans dedicated the church to Saint Nicholas of Myra, the patron saint invoked to help expel the Arabs from Syracuse.